 - 1. Watch the Week 8 Introduction video (7 minutes) - 2.
 Watch a recorded interview with Dr. Ronald Riggio, the author of our textbook (50 minutes) - 3.
-Optional for entrance into Random EC: Complete Guest Speaker #1 comprehension check questions by Sunday, November 29th at 11pm. - 4.
+Optional for entrance into Random EC: Complete Guest Speaker #1 comprehension check questions by Sunday, March 5th at 11pm. - 4.
 Watch recorded version of an I/O Psych Career Panel consisting of an I/O psychologist with a master's degree who works for the City of Long Beach, a graduate student from Alliant University who is about to earn her Ph.D. in I/O Psych, and a graduate student from Vanguard University who is about to earn his master's degree in Organizational Behavior (71 minutes) - 5.
-Optional for entrance into Random EC: Complete Guest Speaker #2 comprehension check questions by Sunday, November 29th at 11pm - 6.
-Optional for entrance into Random EC: Attend one of the Week 8 discussion sections, where students will be giving presentations about their term papers. - 7.
-Write at least one original message board post before Thursday, November 26th at 11pm and at least one reply message board post before Sunday, November 29th at 11pm.
-Pro tip: If you want to enjoy your Thanksgiving holiday without worrying about making message board posts, I recommend that you make your original post on Monday or Tuesday and your reply post on Wednesday. - 9.
-Take Lecture & Reading Quiz #4 (17 MC, 1 essay) before Sunday, November 29th at 11pm (49 minutes).
-Pro tip: If you want to enjoy your Thanksgiving holiday without worry about taking Quiz #4, I recommend that you take this quiz on Monday, Tuesday, or Wednesday. - 10.
+Optional for entrance into Random EC: Complete Guest Speaker #2 comprehension check questions by Sunday, March 5th at 11pm - 6.
+Optional for entrance into Random EC: Attend one of the Week 8 discussion sections on Tuesday or Wednesday, where students will be giving presentations about their term papers. - 7.
+Write at least one original message board post before Thursday, March 2nd at 11pm and at least one reply message board post before Sunday, March 5th at 11pm. - 9.
+Take Lecture & Reading Quiz #4 (17 MC, 1 essay) before Sunday, March 5th at 11pm (49 minutes). - 10.
 Watch the Week 8 Wrap-Up Video (3 minutes)